astronomer/docs/astro/alerts.md

 ## Step 3 (Optional): Test your DAG run failure alert

-Because manually stopping your DAG triggers Astro to send an alert, you can test your integration by manually testing your DAG.
+Astro alerts work whether your DAG run is manual or scheduled.
+So, you can easily test your configures Astro alert by failing your DAG manually.

 1. To test your alert, **Open Airflow** for the Deployment where you configured your alert.